jchua24/pinder/README.md

 https://pinderpetadoption.herokuapp.com/

 #### Credentials note:
 We use an email/password login system.
-As a result, the username requires an \@ symbol.
-As a result, here are the following test credentials:

-Regular User:

-    email - user@user.com
-    password - user

-Admin user:

-    email - admin@admin.com
-    password - admin

 ### Backend Documentation: